by Nebula Haze

 However, many growers end up with too-tall plants because they didn’t properly apply plant training techniques like LST, supercropping, ScrOG, topping, FIMing, and more.
 Learn about plant training techniques here: https://www.growweedeasy.com/training

 If you’re having problems that you think might be a deficiency, the first step is to look at this 7-step checklist to fixing 99% of cannabis growing problems:

 If you’re still not sure, take a look at this comprehensive list of cannabis plant problems, bugs and deficiencies.

 List of Common Cannabis Growing Problems (with pics)

 That’s It!
 You’re Ready to Start Growing Cannabis!

-If you enjoyed this article, please +1 this page using the button below.
+If you enjoyed this article and “online class” for growng cannabis, please share it with your friends!
 For more growing articles, sign up for our email magazine about growing cannabis (in the right sidebar at the top).
-We deliver new growing articles to your email address every Sunday morning at 4:20am :)
+We deliver new growing articles to your email address every Sunday morning at 4:20am 🙂

 Nebula & Sirius

 How Long Does It Take to Grow Weed?
 (Marijuana Growth Timeline)